One Direction’s Harry Styles Is A Rock Star: Fans Get Ready To Rock To New Album

 “[Harry Styles is] really authentic and he has an incredible voice, so we’ve been writing a lot of songs.
 We’ve been writing songs for years together.
 I’m really excited by the way he’s sounding at the minute, he’s such a talent.
 I think the world is going to be really shocked at what he comes up with.”

-Harry Styles of One Direction’s new album is also a source of excitement for Sony’s Rob Stringer who is also quoted in The Sun.
+Harry Styles’ new album is also a source of excitement for Sony’s Rob Stringer who is also quoted in The Sun.

 “Harry has stepped up with the vision of someone who’s authentic.”

-Harry Styles new music is being considered authentic by at least two music industry experts.
+Harry Styles’ new music is being considered authentic by at least two music industry experts.
 This term means that Styles’ music is not specifically aimed toward the commercial expectations and is instead true to more artistic pursuits.
-Rock music was never intended to be mainstream, or commercial like pop.
+Rock music was never intended to be mainstream or commercial like pop.

-Authentic also implies it is true to the classic rock genre of the time period specified, namely the late sixties and early 1970s.
-Commercial or not, though, Styles new album is likely to do very well on the charts.
+Authentic also implies it is true to the classic rock genre of the time period specified, namely the late ’60s and early 1970s.
+Commercial or not, though, Styles’ new album is likely to do very well on the charts.

-Harry Styles of One Direction, to translate it further, is a real rock star hopefully producing music similar to great rock icons in the past such as The Rolling Stones, The Beatles, Queen and so on.
-Harry Styles has been tossing out huge hints of his album’s direction for many months according to this from the Inquisitr.
+Harry Styles of One Direction, to translate it further, is a real rock star hopefully producing music similar to great rock icons in the past such as The Rolling Stones, The Beatles, Queen, and so on.
+Harry Styles has been tossing out huge hints of his album’s direction for many months according to the Inquisitr.

 Harry Styles’ music will be different than One Direction’s sound.
-Hit’s Daily Double reports the new album is classic rock reminiscent of Queen and David Bowie.
+Hits Daily Double reports the new album is classic rock reminiscent of Queen and David Bowie.

 “Styles has crafted a set that recalls the regal high-water mark of ’70s British rock, Bowie and Queen in particular.
 The lead single, which could come out as soon as late April or early May, sounds like it would be a smash in any decade.”